Mass in B minor structure: Dona nobis pacem

 The final movement, Dona nobis pacem (Give us peace), recalls the music of thanks expressed in Gratias agimus tibi.
 This concluding choral movement in Renaissance style follows the Dresden Mass style.
-As the Gratias agimus tibi, the movement is based on the first choral movement of Wir danken dir, Gott, wir danken dir, BWV 29, with minor alterations because of the different text.
+Like the Gratias agimus tibi, the movement is based on the first choral movement of Wir danken dir, Gott, wir danken dir, BWV 29, with minor alterations because of the different text.
 The text appears on both the theme and the countersubject, here stressing "pacem" (peace) at the beginning of the line.
 By quoting Gratias, Bach connects asking for peace to thanks and praise to God.
 He also connects the Missa composed in 1733 to the later parts.